arrebagrove/Expediteapps/README.md

 # Expediteapps
 Expediteapps examples

-Due the new controls and possibilities in Windows UAP (Windows 10) Apps and the different 'issues' at the moment I present here several examples on how to implement different controls
+Due to the new controls and possibilities in Windows UAP (Windows 10) Apps and the different 'issues' at the moment I present here several examples on how to implement different controls

 <b>ContentDialogBehavior</b>